Eugene J. de Sabla, Jr., Teahouse and Tea Garden

 The Eugene J. de Sabla, Jr., Teahouse and Tea Garden is a historic garden located in San Mateo, bordering Hillsborough, California.
 It has been described as both a Higurashi-en and a Shin-style garden and is the only surviving private garden designed by the widely respected Japanese garden designer Makoto Hagiwara.
-It was built around 1907 on the El Cerrito estate and was eventually listed in the National Register of Historic Places by its current owners, Achille and Joan Paladini.
+It was built around 1907 on the El Cerrito estate and is listed in the National Register of Historic Places.

 Early history of the property

 The El Cerrito estate, and eventually the tea garden on the property, passed through the hands of many notable California families and people throughout its history.
 The estate was originally owned by a rich merchant from San Mateo named William Davis Merry Howard in 1853.
 Howard gave the estate the name of El Cerrito, or Little Hill in Spanish.
 His wife, Agnes Poett, later inherited the property and brought gardener John McLaren to the estate.
 McLaren later gained fame by becoming the superintendent of San Francisco's Golden Gate Park after leaving the job at the Howard estate.
 While working at Golden Gate Park, he collaborated with Hagiwara, who is most known for building the Japanese Tea Garden that still survives in the park today.
 The garden was originally a part of the Japanese village at the California Midwinter Fair at the park in 1894.
 After Poett died in 1893, the property fell to her third husband, attorney Henry Pike Bowie.
 Bowie did not stay in the property after Poett's death though, he instead traveled to Japan and became an American expert on the country after returning to his homeland in 1902.
 Bowie developed some aspects of the tea garden on the property due to his Japanese influence, but the brunt of the development came when the property was owned by Eugene Joly de Sabla, Jr., who purchased it in 1906.